MirandaLv/geo_AnimalDetection/README.md

 # geo_AnimalDetection

-This post is used to record the process of the animal detection project.
+This post is an application of using Faster RCNN with drone imagery for detection of seabirds.

 Data preprocessing before Deep Learning:
 - Need to have a list of images with annotations indicating the bounding box of the class in the image and the associated class name